robmsylvester/sheepy/README.md

-# Transformer Text Classification Framework
+# Sheepy

 ## Purpose

 This library consists of the skeleton for what is needed to run experiments on PyTorch Lightning and Weights and Biases, specifically targeted at using Huggingface transformers to perform classification.
 It includes examples for CSV data modules written for binary, multiclass, and multilabel classification, as well as multiple modular models that you should be able to inherit from for your task.
+It also contains code for the Shap value package to easily interpret results as well as torch metrics to be able to output what you want in weights and biases.
+There is example code for creating additional matplotlib visualizations included in the form of a confusion matrix.

 ## Installation and Preparation
 1. Clone repository
-1. Create virtual environment `python -m venv .venv`, though you should make sure your system is using python 3.8 or 3.9 (This is what version of Python I used to develop this.
+1. Create virtual environment `python -m venv .venv`.
+Use Python3.8 or Python3.9.
+(This is what version of Python I used to develop this.
 Later versions might give you problems)
 1. Install local requirements
    `pip install --upgrade pip`